mdn/content/files/en-us/learn/javascript/asynchronous/promises/index.md

 - **fulfilled**: the asynchronous function has succeeded.
 When a promise is fulfilled, its `then()` handler is called.
 - **rejected**: the asynchronous function has failed.
 When a promise is rejected, its `catch()` handler is called.

-Note that what "succeeded" or "failed" means here is for the API in question to decide: for example, `fetch()` considers a request successful if the server returned an error such as [404 Not Found](/en-US/docs/Web/HTTP/Status/404), but not if a network error prevented the request being sent.
+ Note that what "succeeded" or "failed" means here is up to the API in question: for example, `fetch()` considers a request successful if the server returned an error like [404 Not Found](/en-US/docs/Web/HTTP/Status/404), but not if a network error prevented the request being sent.

 Sometimes, we use the term **settled** to cover both **fulfilled** and **rejected**.